LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 In (Geo)Pandas, the ``apply()`` function takes advantage of numpy when looping, and is hence much faster which can give a lot of speed benefit when you have many rows to iterate over.
-Here, we will see how we can use that to calculate the distance between the centroids and Helsinki.
+Here, we will see how we can use that to calculate the distance between the centroids and Tartu.
 We will create our own function to do this calculation.

  - Let's first create our function called ``calculateDistance()``.